LassoSoft/LassoGuide/lasso_guide_source/operations/dns.rst

    A prioritized list of mail servers are returned.

 NS
-   This is a request for the name servers which are responsible for providing definitive information about the domain name.
+   This is a request for the name servers responsible for providing definitive information about the domain name.

 PTR
-   This type allows a reverse lookup to be performed which returns the domain name associated with an IP address.
+   This type of request allows a reverse lookup to be performed --- returning the domain name associated with an IP address.

 TXT
    Domain name servers can store additional information about a domain name.
-   Specially formatted domain names are sometimes used as keys which will return useful information when queried with this type.
+   Specially formatted domain names are sometimes used as keys which will return useful information when queried with this option.

 Any query can return either a single value or an array of values.
 For example, a single domain name may be served by a collection of web servers.
 When the A